open-eid/SiVa/docs/siva3/deployment_guide.md

 ### Smoke testing your deployed system

 **Step 1**.
 Install HTTPIE
-`httpie` is more user friendly version of `curl` and we will use to verify that SiVa was installed and started correctly on our server.
+`httpie` is more user-friendly version of `curl` and we will use to verify that SiVa was installed and started correctly on our server.

 If you have Python and its package manager `pip` installed.
 Then You can issue below command: